arrafintehaalv/BookNinja/README.md

 ****Note:

-Perform all steps of setup application and make sure that node server completely run the project and then run the following command:
+Perform all steps of setup application and make sure that node server completely run the project and then run the following command at laravel-book-api directory:

  >> php artisan serve --port=8081